MarcoToppino/99/README.md

 * The website provides a structure easy to understand and navigate.

-* Contains fun colors and interactivity to engage the player in the game play.
+* Contains easy to recognise colors and cards.

 * Responsive design to make the game accessible on different devices.

 * Incorporates a rules section that is easily accessible to the player.

-* A feedback section is provided to get comments from the player in order to further develop the website.

 ### User Stories